size-io/size-proxy/README.md

 Size.IO Proxy
 ==========

-The Size.IO Proxy server is a high performance, lightweight and scalable method for collecting data locally to be proxied to the Size.IO platform in a fast and network-efficient manner with offline message queueing.
-Send your messages to this proxy and let it worry about relaying them to the platform.
+The Size.IO Proxy server is a high performance, lightweight and scalable method for collecting data locally to be relayed to the Size.IO platform in a fast and network-efficient manner with offline message queueing.
+Send your messages to this proxy and let it worry about delivering them to the platform.
 It exposes several different interfaces supporting:

  * Redis clients in general
  * Plain TCP that is very Shell and one-liner friendly